lextheXIX/hello-world/README.md

-this is not test. emergency.
+this is not a test. emergency.